Please consult the most recent issue of TL to guide you in preparing your submission

-- Where manuscripts are accepted provisionally, it is expected that writers will return their revised versions within four weeks to the journal's administrator.
+- Where submissions are accepted provisionally, it is expected that writers will return their revised versions within four weeks to the relevant section editor.

-- No correspondence will be entered into about manuscripts that were turned down.
+- No correspondence will be entered into about submissions that were turned down.

 - The copyright of the published materials rests with Tydskrif vir Letterkunde.